National · Med Spa PPC

 Campaign structure

-What we exclude
+What to exclude

-Negative keyword lists on day one: "at home", "DIY", "kit", "diploma", "training", "school", "salary", "jobs", "how to become", "before and after tumblr", plus long generics like "what is botox".
+Add these negative keywords on day one: "at home", "DIY", "kit", "diploma", "training", "school", "salary", "jobs", "how to become", "before and after tumblr", plus long generics like "what is botox".
 These queries burn cash and never book.

 Landing pages